sond8807-rgb/xarm5-isaacsim/ros2_yolo.md

  "input_image_topic:=/rgb" forces yolo to use the "/rgb" topic as its image input.

-2. In rqt, click on the topic /yolo/dbg_image to see YOLO in effect.
+2. Run Isaac sim and open rqt.
+In rqt, click on the topic /yolo/dbg_image to see YOLO in effect.